giantswarm/docs/src/content/platform-overview/security/platform-security/index.md

 Open your browser to `localhost:8080` to view the reports.

+More detailed information about the use of Kyverno for Pod Security Standards (PSS) policy enforcement, including exception management is available in our separate [policy enforcement documentation][policy-enforcement].

 ## Falco

 Falco is a [CNCF project][falco-upstream] originally created by Sysdig which enables rule-based detection of runtime anomalies in a container or on a host Node.
 Falco watches Linux system calls (syscalls) for events matching a predefined set of suspicious or malicious activities, for example the reading of a sensitive file or the execution of a shell inside a container.